Morocco Travel with Berber Treasures Morocco Tours

 Commercially bottled water and most popular non-alcoholic drinks are readily available.
 You should not drink untreated tap water.
 Tea is universally dunk and used as a welcoming drink by Moroccans.
 Moroccan tea, which is not to be missed, is a type of green tea often blended with fresh mint and always with a lot of sugar.
 Morocco produces excellent red wine which tourists can freely purchase from liquor stores in larger cities and towns.
 Larger hotels and tourist restaurants generally serve alcohol.

 Language: Arabic and Tamazight (an Amazigh (Berber) language) are the country’s official languages.
 French is relatively widely spoken in business and in tourist areas.
-Outside of hotels, restaurants and shops catering for tourists, English is not widely spoken.
+Outside of hotels, restaurants and shops catering for tourists, English is not widely spoken but is increasing in the larger cities.

 Money: The Moroccan currency is the Dirham.
 Cash or travellers cheques in most major currencies can be readily exchanged for Dirhams in banks and larger hotels.
 You will not be able to exchange Australian or New Zealand currency.
 We recommend US dollars or Euros as the most convenient currency (travellers’ cheques and cash) to carry on your Morocco tour.

-You can also use your automatic teller (ATM) card or credit card (including many Australian and New Zealand ATM and credit cards) to withdraw cash, Dirhams, from your own account at many Moroccan bank ATMs in most cities and towns provided your bank is part of the international electronic banking network (eg CIRRUS).
+You can also use your automatic teller (ATM) card, travel card, debit or credit card (including many Australian and New Zealand ATM credit cards) to withdraw cash, Dirhams, at many Moroccan bank ATMs in most cities and towns provided your bank is part of the international electronic banking network (eg CIRRUS).
 You should check with your bank before departing.
-Although accepted at many mid-larger sized hotels and some restaurants and shops catering to tourists, credit cards are not widely accepted in Morocco.
+Although accepted at many mid-larger sized hotels and some restaurants and shops catering to tourists, credit cards are still not widely accepted in Morocco.

 You must remember to exchange your Dirhams before departing Morocco at the end of your Morocco tour.
 You will not be able to exchange your Dirhams outside of Morocco.